LASIK

 Can LASIK help with other vision problems?

 Common conditions such as astigmatism or presbyopia can be treated with LASIK.
 Astigmatism occurs when your cornea is irregularly shaped.
 With presbyopia, your lens becomes more rigid in later life.
-This causes the loss of focus for near vision due to the reduced ability to accommodate.
+This causes a loss of focus for near objects due to the reduced ability to accommodate.
 Both conditions result in unfocused vision which can cause headaches and eye fatigue.